gmac/professional-javascript/04_regex/intro_to_regex.md

 /<h1[^>]*>(.*?)<\/h1>/g
 ```

-Overall, Regex are a powerful tool for any programmer's utility belt.

---

-## Why are Regular Expressions notorious?

-Modern regular expressions were introduced with the Perl language during the 1980's, and are notorious still today for their daunting illegibility.
+Modern regular expressions were introduced with the Perl language during the 1980's, and are notorious for their daunting illegibility.

-**Get any of these phone number patterns:**
-- 1-555-555-5555
-- 555-555-5555
-- 555.555.5555
-- 5555555555

 **RegEx:**
 ```javascript
 /(?:\d{1,3}[\.-]?)?\d{3}[\.-]?\d{3}[\.-]?\d{4}/g
 ```

-Don't panic... with time and practice, your eyes will train to read regular expressions.
+Don't panic though... with time and practice, your eyes will train to read regular expressions, and you'll discover that they are an incredibly powerful tool.

 --